charltona/cdk-puppeteer-poc/README.md

-# Welcome to your CDK TypeScript project
+# AWS CDK Puppeteer Stack

-This is a blank project for CDK development with TypeScript.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+This proof of concept demonstrates the ability to execute puppeteer using chromium on AWS Lambda to generate and return images from browser screenshots.

 ## Useful commands